 Research Allocations Committee

 We invite UNM voting faculty on the Main and Branch Campuses to submit proposals for internal funding for small grants (budgets that are less than $4,000 per proposal), and large grants (budgets between $4,000 and a maximum of $10,000), with project duration of 18 months from the receipt of funds.
-The online proposal portal can be found at: rac.unm.edu/fall-2022/ beginning October 1, 2022.
-The proposal submission deadline is October 15, 2022.
-RAC Committee will complete their deliberations by early November 2022.
+The online proposal portal can be found at: rac.unm.edu/spring-2023/ beginning February 1, 2023.
+The proposal submission deadline is February 15, 2023.
+RAC Committee will complete their deliberations by early March 2023.

 RAC funds UNM faculty scholarship, whether it be creative endeavors (including performances and materials), or more traditional research.
 The goal of RAC is to support new, innovative research with some priority given to junior faculty and to faculty in fields where there is less external funding available.
 RAC funded projects reflect the diversity of research and creative activity on our campuses.